“We very often fail to think as carefully about helping others as we could, mistakenly believing that

 The win?
-Altruistic businesses can feel confident their philanthropic dollars are concentrated around the community’s greatest disparities, and the agencies doing the heavy lifting can go further faster.
+Generous businesses can feel confident their philanthropic dollars are channeled toward our city’s greatest disparities, and the agencies doing the heavy lifting can go further faster.

 Click here to read the Get Comfortable Atlanta program brief, which provides a historical program overview as well as highlighting 2020 revisions.